.465 H&H Magnum

-The .465 H&H Magnum also known as .465 Holland & Holland Magnum, is a modern big bore firearms cartridge introduced by Holland & Holland in 2003 together with the .400 H&H Magnum.
-The .465 H&H Magnum is a .468 caliber, belted, rimless bottlenecked cartridge.
+The .465 H&H Magnum also known as .465 Holland & Holland Magnum, is a modern big bore firearms cartridge.
+It was introduced by Holland & Holland in 2003 together with the .400 H&H Magnum.
+The .465 H&H Magnum is a .468 caliber, belted, bottleneck cartridge.
 The cartridge is a necked-up, shoulder-lowered tapered cartridge based on the .378 Weatherby Magnum case.

 General information

 Holland & Holland began receiving requests from potential customers for a cartridge that would provide more power than the .375 H&H Magnum.
 Holland & Holland director Russell Wilkins undertook the project which culminated in the .400 H&H Magnum and the .465 H&H Magnum cartridge designs.
 The original design requirements called for a muzzle energy of over 6000 ftlbf.
 To meet this requirement Holland & Holland chose the .460 Weatherby Magnum case as a starting point in their design.